Application and Rules Download

 Goals: The goals of the State Bar of Texas Real Property, Probate and Trust Law Section ("REPTL") Student Writing Contest ("Contest") are to encourage and reward law student writings on real property, probate, and trust law subjects of general and current interest.
 As part of this effort, REPTL will sponsor the Contest, which invites law school students to submit to REPTL original essays on a general or current topic dealing with real property, probate, or trust law.
 The Contest is designed to attract students to the real property, probate, and trust law fields, and to strongly encourage scholarship in these areas.

-Who May Enter: The contest is open to any law school student in good standing, over the age of 18, who is currently attending, or has graduated from within the last 7 months, an ABA-accredited law school located in the State of Texas.
+Who May Enter: The contest is open to any law school student in good standing, over the age of 18, who is currently attending, or has graduated within the last 8 months from, a law school physically located in the State of Texas.
 Each entrant must have begun classes in furtherance of a law degree.

-Prizes: Two winners, one in Probate and Trust and one in Real Estate will receive $5,000.00 cash and a one-year free membership in the Section.
+Prizes: First-place winners in the Probate and Trust category and in the Real Estate category will receive $5,000.00 cash and a one-year free membership in the Section.
 The first-place winner's article will be considered for publication in the REPTL Reporter, and may appear in an upcoming issue.
 No substitutions will be permitted, except at REPTL's discretion, in which case a prize of equal or greater value may be substituted.
-REPTL may also determine to make additional Honorable Mention Award(s), in its sole discretion, to recognize other high quality submission(s).
+REPTL may also choose in its sole discretion to make additional awards, including second place, third place, and/or honorable mention, to recognize other high quality submission(s).
+REPTL may determine in its sole discretion that no entry in one or both categories is of high enough quality to receive the first-place award.
 Any taxes are the responsibility of the winners.

 Entries: All expenses involved in preparing and submitting an entry are the entrant's responsibility.
 Winners must relinquish all rights to REPTL to reproduce entries in any medium and without restriction.
 Essays submitted must have been created by the entrant and must never have been published in any other medium, printed or electronic.